Gravity-Rail/railbot/README.md

 # Overview

 The purpose of Railbot is to allow hackers and tinkerers to build interactive robots using the latest LLM techniques.
-It is in "initial commit" state with very few features beyond a simple proof-of-concept, but if you're excited to help out then we welcome patches :smiley:
+It is in "initial commit" state with very few features beyond a simple proof-of-concept, but if you're excited to help out then we welcome patches :smiley: (you can start by joining our [Discord Community](https://discord.gg/S8MRa2gK))

 After following the steps in this README you will be able to: